 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: [1].
+Xiaoshun He: The innovations of our procedure is utilization of natural splenic/ gastroduodenal artery and artificial interposition vein to maintain dual perfusion for the liver during both organ procurement and implantation (step 3.6-3.9, 5.3, 5.4) [1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera ()
+INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (Enter step numbers referred to).

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-: [1].
+Xiaoshun He: Reopened natural umbilical vein might be utilized for portal vein perfusion, which is not yet used in our clinical practice.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera